Cannabis in Arkansas: Medical cannabis legalized (2016)

 On November 8, 2016, Arkansas voters approved Issue 6, the Arkansas Medical Marijuana Amendment, to legalize the medical use of cannabis.
 A separate measure, the Arkansas Medical Cannabis Act (Issue 7), was disqualified from the ballot 12 days before the election by the Arkansas Supreme Court.

 The Arkansas Medical Marijuana Amendment passed by a vote of 53%–47% as an amendment to the state constitution.
 It allows patients who obtain a doctor's recommendation to possess up to 2+1/2 oz of cannabis for treatment of any of 12 qualifying medical conditions.
 It also requires that between 20 and 40 cannabis dispensaries and 4 to 8 cultivators be licensed by the state.
 No allowance was made for patients to cultivate at home.

 Licensed sales did not begin until May 2019 when the first dispensary opened in Hot Springs.
 The dispensary was one of 32 initially licensed by the state along with 5 cultivators.
+As of early 2025 Arkansas has 8 cultivators, and 38 dispensaries.
+Current state law caps the number of cultivation licenses issued by the medical marijuana board to 8, and the maximum number of dispensary licenses to 40.